rohmanngmbh/action-checkout-repo/README.md

 - Actual you use only for once the action due to [this](https://github.community/t/sharing-environment-variables-between-steps-in-an-action-yml-wrong-value-in-case-of-mulitply-call/248736) bug.
 - Windows did not use an own virtual environment (python)
 - This works only for GitHub Repos
+- local files will be checked out to folder `.temp`

 ## Options